vincentvankrunkelsven/testing-error/outline.md

 * Define statistical significance and significance level
    * what would the data need to be for significance?
 * Define decision errors
+  * Different types of errors have different consequences.
    * which error is worse?
    * what error might we have made?
 * R: quantile(), count(), prop(), perc()